slurmulon/bach/docs/index.md

 > If you are a programmer and interested in using `bach` in your own project, you should also read the [Guide](/guide) section.
 From there we recommend reading the [Syntax](/syntax) and [Development](/development) pages.

-> If you would like to learn more about the rationale for `bach` and the problems it attempts to solve then go to the [Background](/background) page.

 ## Contact & Support

-- Create a GitHub issue for bug reports, feature requests, or questions
+- Create a GitHub issue for bug reports, feature requests, or general questions
-- Add a :star: star on GitHub or follow the project!
+- Add a :star: star on GitHub and/or follow the project!
-- Share :heart: with friends and colleagues
+- Share :heart: with friends, colleagues, and teachers
+- Reach out to the author personally [here](https://madhax.ninja/#/contact)

 ## License